Yomut

 The earliest depictions and descriptions of the Yomut date back to the 16th century.
 The first official guidebook about the Yomut and the neighboring ethnic groups was written by Clement Augustus de Bode, titled On the Yamud and Goklan Tribes of Turkomania.

+Historical and modern Yomut tribes

+The nineteenth-century ethnographic accounts provide some of the earliest detailed descriptions of the Yomut internal divisions.

+According to Charles A. de Bode's On the Yomud and Goklan Tribes of Turkomania, published in the Journal of the Royal Asiatic Society in the mid-19th century, the Yomut of the Gorgan and Atrek regions were grouped into four principal tribal sections: